drank10/AnotherChatbot/README.md

 ## Customization
 - You can modify the TTS models, system prompts, and other settings through the interface or by editing the source code.
-- Smaller models of STT (Whisper Tiny), LLM, and inference steps can be used to adjust performance and used VRAM.
+- Different models of STT (Whisper Tiny), LLM, and inference steps can be used to adjust performance and used VRAM.

 ## Contributing